aiidalab/aiidalab-app-cutter/{{cookiecutter.repo_name}}/README.md

 as well as inside the
 [Quantum Mobile](https://materialscloud.org/work/quantum-mobile) Virtual Machine.

-Use the App Store in the Home App to install it.
+Use the App Store to install it.

 ## Usage